-As a side effect, the specified filter string also determines the order of the flows in the graph(s).
+The specified filter string also determines the order of the flows in the graph(s).
 Flows are plotted in the order of the filters specified.
 For example, if there are two flows, one from host 172.16.10.2 port 80 and another from host 172.16.10.2 port 81 by default the port 80 flow would be the first data series and the port 81 flow would be the second data series.
 One can reverse the two flows in the graphs by specifying: